awentzonline/tartangan/README.md

 Then run the trainer with the `--fid --inception-moments=$IM_FILENAME` arguments.
 Calculating these takes a bit of time.
 You can choose how frequently to run the tests with `--fid-freq` and the number of samples drawn from the generator with `--n-inception-imgs`.

 The scores will be printed during training and you can choose to have it output final scores to a JSON-encoded file with `--metrics-path`.
-Currently, this file is formatted for use with scalar metrics in a [Kubeflow Pipeline](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/).
+You can switch between metrics backends with the
+`--metrics-collector` arg which takes `katib`, `kubeflow`, or `tensorboard`.

 Resume from checkpoint
 ----------------------
-To resume training, specify the CLI arguments `--run-id` and `--resume-training-step` `run_id` is the path segment which looks like a datetime with a random suffix and `resume-training-step` should be a number that appears in the checkpoints directory.
+To resume training, specify the CLI arguments `--run-id` and `--resume-training-step` `run-id` is the path segment which looks like a datetime with a random suffix or a custom one you've decided upon and `resume-training-step` should be a number that appears in the checkpoints directory.